Microsoft partners with Parallels to bring Windows 11 ARM to Apple M1 and M2 Macs

-Microsoft has announced that it will be officially supporting Windows 11 on Apple’s in-house developed M1 and M2-powered machine.
-According to a recent support page shared by the tech giant, there are two ways users can run Windows 11 on a Mac.
+Microsoft has announced that it will be officially supporting Windows 11 on Apple’s M1 and M2-powered machines.
+According to a recent update on a support page shared by the tech giant, there are two ways users can run Windows 11 on a Mac.

-The first one is via using a cloud PC using the Windows 365 service, a solution designed for organisations which gives you access to a machine on a per-user per-month basis.
+The first one is via a cloud PC using the Windows 365 service, a solution designed for organisations that gives you access to a machine on a per-user per-month basis.
 The other way to run Windows 11 on an Apple M1 or M2 Mac is by using Parallels.

 Also, it looks like applications which need an extra layer of virtualisation like Windows Subsystem for Android, Windows Sandbox and Windows Subsystem for Linux are not supported.
 Microsoft said that games which make use of DirectX 12 or OpenGL 3.3 or higher won’t be supported either.